-- 5.16 Medical Record Documentation and Content The medical record must identify the patient, support the diagnosis, justify the treatment, and document the course and results of treatment and facilitate continuity of care.
-The medical record is sufficiently detailed and organized to enable: - 5.16.1 The responsible practitioner to provide continuing care, determine later what the patient's condition was at a specified time, and review diagnostic/therapeutic procedures performed and the patient's response to treatment. - 5.16.2 A consultant to render an opinion after an examination of the patient and review of the health record. - 5.16.3 Another practitioner to assume care of the patient at any time. - 5.16.4 Retrieval of pertinent information required for utilization review and/or quality assurance activities. - 5.16.5 Accurate coding diagnosis in response to coding queries. - 5.17 History and Physical Examination ("H&P") A history and physical examination must be performed within 24 hours after admission or registration for inpatients or observation or prior to surgery or invasive procedure, or any procedure in which IV Moderate Sedation or anesthesia will be administered.
+- 4.16.5 Accurate coding diagnosis in response to coding queries. - 4.17 History and Physical Examination ("H&P") A history and physical examination must be performed within 24 hours after admission or registration for inpatients or observation or prior to surgery or invasive procedure, or any procedure in which IV Moderate Sedation or anesthesia will be administered.
 The H&P shall be completed by a physician, or Allied Health Professional who is approved by the medical staff to perform admission history and physical examinations, and placed in the patient's medical record.
-The completed H&P must be on the medical record or the case will be cancelled unless the responsible physician documents in writing that such delay would constitute a hazard to the patient.

-- 5.17.1 A legible office history and physical performed within 30 days prior to admission is acceptable with an updated medical record entry documenting an examination for any changes in the patient's condition.
-The updated examination must be completed and documented in the patient's medical record within 24 hours after registration or admission but prior to surgery or a procedure requiring anesthesia services. - 5.17.2 The Obstetrical H&P will consist of the prenatal record, where applicable, updated in the EMR by the responsible physician, Allied Health or Advanced Practice Professional. - 5.17.3 The Emergency Room Report or Consultation report may be used as the H&P as long as all the elements in section 4.19 are included and the document is filed as a History and Physical on the EMR. - 5.18 Responsibility for H&P The attending medical staff member is responsible for the H&P, unless it was already performed by the admitting medical staff member.
+The completed H&P must be on the medical record or the case will be cancelled unless the responsible physician documents in writing that such delay would constitute a hazard to the patient. - 4.17.1 A legible office history and physical performed within 30 days) prior to admission is acceptable with an updated medical record entry documenting an examination for any changes in the patient's condition.
+The updated examination must be completed and documented in the patient's medical record within 24 hours after registration or admission but prior to surgery or a procedure requiring anesthesia services. - 4.17.2 The Obstetrical H&P will consist of the prenatal record, where applicable, updated in the EMR by the responsible physician or Allied Health professional. - 4.18 Responsibility for H&P The attending medical staff member is responsible for the H&P, unless it was already performed by the admitting medical staff member.
 H&Ps performed prior to admission by a practitioner not on the medical staff are acceptable provided that they are updated timely by the responsible physician.
-Dentists and podiatrists are responsible for the part of their patients' H&P that relates to dentistry or podiatry. - 5.19 Contents of H&P For all inpatients, observation patients, and for those outpatients having procedures requiring general, spinal or epidural anesthesia, or IV moderate sedation the H&P must include the following documentation as appropriate: - 5.19.1 Medical history - 5.19.2 Chief complaint - 5.19.3 History of the current illness, including, when appropriate, assessment of emotional, behavioral and social status - 5.19.4 Relevant past medical, family and/or social history appropriate to the patient's age. - 5.19.5 Review of body systems. - 5.19.6 A list of current medications - 5.19.7 Any known allergies including past medication reactions and biological allergies - 5.19.8 Existing co-morbid conditions - 5.19.9 Physical examination: current physical assessment - 5.19.10 Provisional diagnosis: statement of the conclusions or impressions drawn from the medical history and physical examination - 5.19.11 Initial plan: Statement of the course of action planned for the patient while in the Medical Center. - 5.20 Emergency Department Reports A report is required for all Emergency Department visits.
-The following documentation is required: - (a) Time and means of arrival - (b) Pertinent history of the illness or injury, including place of occurrence and physical findings including the patient's vital signs and emergency care given to the patient prior to arrival, and those conditions present on admission - (c) Clinical observations, including results of treatment - (d) Diagnostic impressions - (e) Condition of the patient on discharge or transfer - (f) Whether the patient left against medical advice - (g) The conclusions at the termination of treatment, including final disposition, condition, and instructions for follow-up care, treatment and services - 5.21 Progress Notes Progress notes should be electronically created with a frequency that reflects appropriate attending involvement but at least every day.
-Exceptions may be given to an obstetrical patient that has a discharge order entered from the day before or for a patient admitted to a psychiatric unit.
-Progress notes should describe not only the patient's condition, but also include response to therapy.
+Dentists and podiatrists are responsible for the part of their patients' H&P that relates to dentistry or podiatry. - 4.19 Contents of H&P For all inpatients, observation patients, and for those outpatients having procedures requiring general, spinal or epidural anesthesia, or IV moderate sedation the H&P must include the following documentation as appropriate: - 4.19.1 Medical history - 4.19.2 Chief complaint - 4.19.3 History of the current illness, including, when appropriate, assessment of emotional, behavioral and social status - 4.19.4 Relevant past medical, family and/or social history appropriate to the patient's age. - 4.19.5 Review of body systems. - 4.19.6 A list of current medications - 4.19.7 Any known allergies including past medication reactions and biological allergies - 4.19.8 Existing co-morbid conditions - 4.19.9 Physical examination: current physical assessment - 4.19.10 Provisional diagnosis: statement of the conclusions or impressions drawn from the medical history and physical examination - 4.19.11 Initial plan: Statement of the course of action planned for the patient while in the Medical Center. - 4.20 Emergency Department Reports A report is required for all Emergency Department visits.
+The following documentation is required: - (a) Time and means of arrival - (b) Pertinent history of the illness or injury, including place of occurrence and physical findings including the patient's vital signs and emergency care given to the patient prior to arrival, and those conditions present on admission - (c) Clinical observations, including results of treatment - (d) Diagnostic impressions - (e) Condition of the patient on discharge or transfer - (f) Whether the patient left against medical advice - (g) The conclusions at the termination of treatment, including final disposition, condition, and instructions for follow-up care, treatment and services